Skip to content

 Not yet.
 EasyCast lets you edit the transcript text (saves edits, displays the corrected transcript) but the underlying audio stays as-recorded.
 Real audio splicing from transcript edits is on the roadmap; we return 501 for that endpoint today rather than fake it.
 If transcript-driven editing is your main workflow, stay on Descript.

-Does EasyCast have voice cloning like Overdub?
+Does EasyCast have voice cloning like Descript?

 Can I import a Descript-edited file into EasyCast?